spaghettube/origin-placeholder/idea 5 - strong arm.md

 ### active abilities
 - ground punch (activate with keybind + looking down, make entities around get sent upwards, maybe make a random amount of block come up too?)
 - strong punch (keybind ability, gotta think if toggle with stamina or one time use, deal considerable damage and knockback on punch)

+useful:
+could use onGround and submerged(quality commands) checks for head smash adaptability